Dental Hygiene Application Process

 Final selections will be based upon a competitive process which ranks the applicants interviewed.
 Final rankings will reflect the consensus of the interview committee.

-One hundred and ninety-one individuals applied to the program for Fall 2010 entry.
-About 70% were eligible to be interviewed.
-The average class scores for the twenty-six entering the program in 2010 were:
+One hundred and forty individuals applied to the program for Fall 2014 entry.
+About 77% were eligible to be interviewed.
+The average class scores for the thirty entering the program in 2014 were:

 - 3.5 GPA